sudoDeVinci/Cloud-Imager-VLSP/README.md

 4. An image of the sky is taken with the OV5640.
 5. The image and readings are sent to a collections server for analysis.

-This server portion can found [Here](https://github.com/sudoDeVinci/CloudMeshVLSPDB).

-### Pi Pico W / Secondary Pi Pico
-A Pi Pico W is connected to the ESP32 over UART, as well as the same WiFi access point the ESP32 is connected to.
-The pico:

-1. Send interrupt signals to the pico to receive UART data strings.
-2. Relay system status messages.
-3. Reset the device in case of faulty update.
-4. Change system config files on the ESP32  SD card.

 ## How

-Microcontrollers are programmed using Arduino Studio.
-I mostly use VScode for programming.

-* Earlier within the project I used either  micropython and python for all components.
-I languages switched due to speed, memory and compatibility concerns.

-[Server components](src/server_components/) are made in Java, and [microcontrollers](src/onboard/) are programmed in C. Graphing components for now are stil made in python for simplicity, but I plan to write these in JavaCV to integrate them within [Server components](src/server_components/).

-Sometimes however, I use [adafruit ampy](https://learn.adafruit.com/micropython-basics-load-files-and-run-code/install-ampy) for interfacing with the boards due to needing more complex operations, such as the [utility](/utility/) scripts.
-This was mainly used before the switch, but readers may find use in these.
-Many of the utility board functions are alternatively available through esp-IDF, but setup and use of it are memory intensive and complex.
-My development machine (2C4T Celeron J4125 w/ 8GB DDR4) simply cant take it.

 ### ESP32-S3